Avaiga/taipy-getting-started/step_01/ReadMe.md

 ...
 ```

 __dataset__ is a *pd.DataFrame*, a basic *Pandas main* object representing, in this case, a realistic time series.
-It represents the number of articles sold for a given store on a 15-minute basis.
-Because of that, there will sometimes be no information for specific days.
+It represents the historical number of articles sold for a given store on a 15-minute basis (we have the historical sales data for the year 2021).
+Being a real dataset, there will sometimes be missing information for specific days.
 The columns are:

 - Index: a unique identifier for each data point.

 - Date: the date of the data point.
-Each date are seperated by 15 minutes.
+Each date are separated by 15 minutes.

-- Value: its value so the number of articles bought in this 15-minute timeframe.
+- Value: the number of articles sold per 15-minute timeframe.

 ![Table](table.png){ width=700 style="margin:auto;display:block" }